 How I Found My Soulmate, Part 1: My Journey in Love

-This is part 1 of my 7-part series where I share my love journey, how I met my soulmate, and how you can attract authentic love as well.
+This is part 1 of my 7-part series on finding love where I share my love journey, how I found my soulmate, and how you can attract authentic love as well.

 Engagement shoot: Ken giving me a piggyback ride in the forest-park

-Ken and I in Glasgow (Photo from our Glasgow Engagement Shoot)
+Ken and me in Glasgow (Photo from our Glasgow Engagement Shoot)

 Many of you have been asking me, since I got attached and subsequently engaged, how I met my fiancé Ken.
 Some of you want to know how we got together, while some of you asked how we knew with such certainty that we are the ones for each other — within a month no less.
 (Update May 2014: We are now married!)